KanchiMoe/Charlotte-timeline/episodes.rst

 From 14:20
 ***********

-This is a time travel.
-Yuu has jumped back to the 1st June. **Consider everything that happened after June 1st so far to have no longer happened.**
+**This is a time travel.** Yuu has jumped back to the 1st June.
+Everything that happened from the 1st June till now (episode 6 till now) is on another timeline that no longer exists because Yuu has just changed the course of history.

 From 17:53
 ***********